Weight Loss Drug Ozempic Could Be a Treatment For Addiction

 What is Ozempic?

 Ozempic is the brand name of semaglutide, a once-weekly injectable drug developed by Danish pharmaceutical company Novo Nordisk and approved by the FDA for the treatment of Type 2 diabetes in 2017.
 It works by mimicking a hormone known as glucagon-like peptide-1, naturally produced in the intestines.
-By binding to receptors on the pancreas, it stimulates it to release insulin, reducing blood sugar levels as needed in diabetics.
+By binding to receptors on the pancreas, it stimulates it to release insulin when the body needs it, reducing blood sugar levels in diabetics.

 Semaglutide also appears to slow food leaving the stomach and prevent spikes and falls in blood sugar, both of which work to reduce hunger.
 People taking Ozempic report that food seems less appealing to them, in some cases even disgusting.
 This leads to significant weight loss.
 The FDA subsequently approved a higher dose of semaglutide, marketed as Wegovy, for the treatment of obesity in 2021.